♫ Listening to: 8:02PM by For Squirrels ♫

 Preheat the oven to 350°.

-Mix the wet ingredients (⅓ cup of vegetable oil, 1 ⅓ cup of sugar, 1 cup of nondairy milk, ½ tablespoon of apple cider vinegar, and the teaspoon of vanilla extract) in the bowl of a stand mixer until the sugar dissolves.
+Mix the wet ingredients in the bowl of a stand mixer until the sugar dissolves: ⅓ cup of vegetable oil, 1 ⅓ cup of sugar, 1 cup of nondairy milk (I used organic soymilk from Whole Foods because their 365 brand is cheap af), ½ tablespoon of apple cider vinegar, and the teaspoon of vanilla extract.
+If you don’t have a stand mixer, you can mix by hand or use a handheld electric mixer.

 Mix the dry and wet ingredients together just until incorporated (until you no longer see any dry spots).